Rose Fitzgerald Kennedy Greenway: As If It Were Already Here by Janet Echelman

+Circle of Animals/Zodiac Heads by Ai WeiWei

 An exhibit of sculptures called "Circle of Animals/Zodiac Heads," by Chinese artist and activist Ai Weiwei, was installed in April 2016 at the Rings Fountain in the Wharf District Parks, and remained on exhibit until October.

 For the first time in 2017, The Greenway curated a year-long site-specific series of Public Art installations throughout our parks entitled Playful Perspectives.
 The surreal installations challenged visitors’ perception of reality while engaging the viewer in a playful manner.
 Works of artwork included Mark Reigelman's Meeting House, Meredith James' Far from this setting in which I now find myself, Aakash Nihalani's Balancing Acts I/II and Chris Templeman's Make and Take 3D printing Rooster Machine.

+GLOW

 In 2018 The Greenway installed GLOW, a public exhibition of commissioned light-based artworks, historically significant Massachusetts light based roadside architecture, and interactive experiences that showcases the rapidly evolving concept of light and art, helping to shape our sense of place, and our collective and individual identities.
 Commissioned artworks included Anne Lilly's Temple of Mnemon and Luftwerks Transition.

+The Auto Show

-The Greenway’s 2019 Public Art exhibition, titled The Auto Show, was an exhibition consisting of both loaned and commissioned works by nationally & internationally-renowned artists that explored the form of the automobile and the imaginative qualities of construction and movement through ideas of transportation.
-The Auto Show will helped to mark the 10th anniversary of the non-profit Greenway Conservancy’s care and management of The Greenway by leading visitors to reflect on the former elevated Central Artery and the history of site as a transportation corridor.
+The Greenway's 2019 Public Art exhibition, titled The Auto Show, was an exhibition consisting of both loaned and commissioned works by nationally & internationally renowned artists that explored the form of the automobile and the imaginative qualities of construction and movement through ideas of transportation.
+The Auto Show helped to mark the 10th anniversary of the non-profit Greenway Conservancy's care and management of The Greenway by leading visitors to reflect on the former elevated Central Artery and the history of site as a transportation corridor.
 Artworks included Erwin Wurm's UFO, Computer Generated Graphics (CGI) by Chris Labrooy, No Direction by Julie Libersat, and OPERANT (An Oldowonk Cataract) by Karl Unnasch.